FluegelsApps/iot-utilities/docs/app-changelog.md

 ### Reworked features and improvements:

+- Reworked Philips Hue interaction layout (ZigBee and BLE)
+    - new button designs
+    - new brightness and color temperature sliders
+    - new rgb color selector wheel
+    - simplified layout
+- optimised the color resolution algorithm for Philips Hue Lamps connected via BLE-Connect
 - small dashboard layout adjustments
-- optimised the color resolution algorithm for Philips Hue Lamps connected via BLE-Connect
+- general improvements

 ### Fixed bugs and issues:

-- fixed bug int clients page that displayed the authentication access token twice instead of the access token and the refresh token
+- fixed bug in clients page that displayed the authentication access token twice instead of the access token and the refresh token
+- fixed bug in northbound details page that did not load the correct documentation

 ---